kihw/dorganize/README.md

-# Dorganize v0.4.1 - Cross-Platform Edition ✅
+# Dorganize v0.4.2 - Windows Edition

-A modern cross-platform window organizer for Dofus with keyboard shortcuts, window management, and navigation dock.
-This version includes **major bug fixes** and the new **Auto Key Configuration System**.
+A modern Windows-only window organizer for Dofus with keyboard shortcuts, window management, and navigation dock.
+This version includes **major code quality improvements**, **performance optimizations**, and **bug fixes**.

 ## 🆕 What's New in v0.4.1